fbpx

 Many people assume that entrepreneurship means working without guidance or support.
 When people think of entrepreneurs, they often think of a lone visionary trying to build a business from nothing.
 That may be a common situation for traditional entrepreneurs, but franchisees get a much better deal.

 In franchising, you also get support from the corporate office.
 Details vary, of course, but franchisors typically provide startup guidance to help you get your business off the ground, plus ongoing marketing support to help bring people through the door.
 Many franchise companies also provide online or in-person training to help you be a better business owner.
 Finally, franchisors often leverage the size of their networks to negotiate better service and supply costs for owners–a benefit you can’t get as a solo business owner.
+I always recommend that first-time entrepreneurs lean hard into this support because it can really help accelerate your success.

 Fear of the Unfamiliar